 Unfortunately, even finding the mold won’t be enough to reverse the problem.
 When you clean visible mold growth, you’re just removing the surface.
 More mold exists closer to the source of moisture, which will allow it to return and continue to grow.

 The only way to deal with mold is to cut off its source.
-Waterproofing your basement is the only guaranteed protection from mold – as it only takes a miniscule amount of water to feed small growths.
+Waterproofing your basement is the only guaranteed protection from mold – as it only takes a minuscule amount of water to feed small growths.

 Schedule Your FREE 20-Point Inspection